 Robin Fisher, lyric coloratura soprano, has performed to critical acclaim in such cities as Paris, Vienna, Prague, Hamburg, Chicago and Dallas.
-Press reviews remark on her “amazingly precise coloratura, melting diminuendi, splendid high notes and delightful musicality” (Opernwelt) and her “mature timbre and total self-assurance…. an extremely exciting singer-actress” (Westdeutsche Zeitung).
+Press reviews remark on her “amazingly precise coloratura, melting diminuendi, splendid high notes and delightful musicality” (Opernwelt

 Most recently, Ms. Fisher was featured in the solo cantata Jauchzet Gott in allen Landen at the Bravo Bach! festival at St. Mark’s United Methodist Church in Sacramento.
 She appeared as Susanna in Mozart’s Le nozze di Figaro with Sacramento Opera (February 2009), and as Pamina in The Magic Flute with Townsend Opera Players (January 2009).
 At the Mondavi Center in Davis, she was the soprano soloist in Elijah with the U.C.
 Davis Symphony and Chorus (March 2009), a featured soloist in an all Bach concert with the Sacramento Choral Society & Orchestra (March 2009), and collaborated in a late-Renaissance program with Sex Chordae Consort of Viols (March 2009).

-Ms. Fisher edited The Selected Writings of John Duke, published in 2007 by Scarecrow Press.
-She is currently preparing a new edition of the 3-volume work, American Art Song & American Poetry to be published in 2011, with a foreword by Thomas Hampson.
+Ms. Fisher edited The Selected Writings of John Duke, published in 2007 by Scarecrow Press, and prepared a new edition of the 3-volume work, American Art Song & American Poetry in 2011, with a foreword by Thomas Hampson.

 In 2008, Robin Fisher performed Bach's Motet Jauchzet Gott in allen Landen with the Yakima Symphony Orchestra in Washington.
 She was invited to perform the Dvorak Mass in D with the Napa Valley Chorale and a Broadway concert with the Bear Valley Music Festival.
 Ms. Fisher appeared with West Bay Opera in the title role of The Merry Widow and with Sacramento Opera as Frasquita in Carmen (2007).
 Ms. Fisher joined the Sacramento Choral Society & Orchestra on tour performing works by Haydn and Dvorak in the cities of Munich, Prague, Vienna and Budapest.
 In Mendelssohn's Lobgesang Symphony, the Sacramento Bee critic found “Soprano soloist Robin Fisher was thrilling…(2004)” Other performed oratorio repertoire includes Mozart's C-minor Mass and Requiem, Haydn's Creation, Handel's Messiah, Fauré's Requiem, as well as works by Bach and Schubert with the Vienna Chamber Orchestra and the Chicago Chamber Orchestra.
 She was a featured soloist in the North American premiere of works by Spanish composer Francisco Courcelle with the Orchestra of New Spain in Dallas.